You have 10,613 chips at the beginning of an Ignition tournament. The blinds are 40/80. You have Kh-Jc on the button. The Hijack raises to 240.

 How To OBLITERATE Passive Tournaments!

-Normally, this package is going to be $399.
-But for one week only you can get it for $99!
+Normally, this package is going to be $299.
+But for a limited time only you can get it for $99!

 In this series, you will get a ten-episode 5+ hour master class on how to obliterate passive tournaments, presented by myself, Alexander Fitzgerald.